 From meetings to project management programs and everything in between, there’s an endless list of tools and processes that project managers use to stay organized.
 Be sure to list as many tools as you can think of that you’re familiar with to demonstrate your knowledge of project management software and other tools.

 Project Manager Interview Questions on Proactive Decision Making

 A project manager needs to be able to identify and prevent issues from impacting the project adversely.
 It is important that the candidate demonstrates the ability to take proactive steps, avoid procrastination, and not shy away from making tough decisions.
 Thus, candidates are often asked to share examples and real-life scenarios from their projects and life where they made proactive decisions.
 Here are a few such questions:

-Q: Give a few examples of proactive decision-making in your past projects and in your life in general.
+50. Give a few examples of proactive decision-making in your past projects and your life in general.

-Q: Can you give me a few examples of a time when you made a tough decision and it backfired?
+51. Can you give me a few examples of a time when you made a tough decision, and it backfired?